Currency: Euro (€)

 The world famous Finnish poker pro, Patrik Antonius, decided to put on his own poker tournament series in April 2019.
 He chose Tallinn, Estonia as the location.
 The venue was the Hilton Tallinn Park.
 The Patrik Antonius Poker Challenge went swimmingly, however, that Hilton does not offer poker year-round to its patrons.

 The Olympic Park Casino in Tallinn, on the other hand, hosts multiple tournaments each week.
-They’re exclusively No Limit Texas Hold’em, and the buy-ins range from just €6 up to €110.
-They’re also hosting various tournament series constantly, such as the Tallinn Summer Showdown, the OlyBet Poker Series, and even the Swedish Poker Championship.
+Buy-ins range from just €6 up to €110.
+They’re also hosting various tournament series constantly, such as the Kings of Tallinn, Tallinn Summer Showdown, the OlyBet Poker Series, and even the Swedish Poker Championship.
 There, you can find events with buy-ins as high as €330, €550 and €750.

 The European giant casino chain Olympic has 6 other venues in Estonia: in the towns of Tartu, Narva, Pärnu and 3 more in the capital city of Tallinn.